equip-erika/Thoughts/Languages/ruby.md

 ## Snake Case
 I don't recall learning snake case before now.
 It is certainly more readable, particularly when involving acronyms.
 Camel casing and pascal casing with acronymns is a nightmare.
 I've worked around them by (a) avaoiding them, then (b) using underscores around them.
 But that's inconsistent.
 Perhaps I'll favor snake case outside of Ruby too.

+## Rounding
+Converting from float to int doesn't round.
+Which naturally led me to wonder about existing methods for floats since I currently can't imagine a scenario where I just want to chop off the decimal places.
+I found *.round*, which then led to reading the documentation on *.round* and playing around (*heh*) with the method parameters.
+Finally chaining together methods as such *2.5.round.to_i*.
+Overall, I am greatful that irb exists for me to play with that so early on.
+I find the learning curve of creating and running a file (no matter how minor that curve is) to be a barrier to this kind of silly experimentaiton during very early learning.

+## Boolean
+Most of my career has been spent on Salesforce.
+To see bools including nil as a "value" is plesantly surprising.
+Salesforce requires a value in their bools so they're *always* true or false and that's something I have to consider during the building of flows, formulas, and any other logic.
+I don't think I can really articulate why it's nice to have nil.

 ## irb
 ### Options
 As a part of The Odin Project I was reading the [this stackoverflow question about loading a file into IRB](https://stackoverflow.com/questions/13112245/ruby-how-to-load-a-file-into-interactive-ruby-console-irb/38533339) which had answers including options that I wasn't fully understanding.
 It took a little searching to find [die.net's page on Ruby options](https://linux.die.net/man/1/ruby) that included the -I and -r.
 This is one of those reading-it-doesn't-cement-it areas.
 Once I use the options more, and then come back to read this, I'm sure it'll click more fully.

 ### Completing Methods
 While following along the lesson on [Data Types](https://www.theodinproject.com/lessons/ruby-basic-data-types) I saw irb display a little picklist/drop down.
 Took a little playing around to learn that tab will move me down the list of options.
 It also provided me clear instructions for viewing documentation on the method (alt + d).
 When ramping on a language and most of the information is more-or-less 1-1 with what you know, little things like this are fun to explore.
 The only issue I had was exiting the documentation view.
 ESC? nope.
 Ctrl + C? nope.
-Enter? nope. *Just the letter q.* I went a little squirrely for about two minutes trying to figure that one out.
+Enter? nope.
+Typing out exit? nope. *Just the letter q.* I went a little squirrely for about two minutes trying to figure that one out.

 ## The Odin Project: Ruby Course
 https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby